-With over 60 recordings as a leader and many more with other groups, Dave Douglas is well established as the leading trumpeter of his generation.
+With over 75 separate recordings of original music as a leader and many more with other groups, Dave Douglas is well established as the leading trumpeter of his generation.
 If further proof is needed, Douglas has been recognized as Trumpet Player of the Year by the DownBeat Critics Poll thirteen times since 2000.

 Douglas’s musical development started when he began playing the piano at the age of five, then trombone at seven before discovering the trumpet at nine.
 He learned jazz harmony in high school and began playing improvised music as an exchange student in Barcelona, Spain.
 From 1981 to 1983 he studied in Boston, first at the Berklee School of Music, then the New England Conservatory.
 He moved to New York City in 1984, where he attended New York University and studied with Carmine Caruso.